-Assume the initial state of the particle lies in $M_3^{\sigma}$ .
-By selectively sampling the steps of the random walk that take place on $M_3^{\sigma}$ , we effectively simulate a random walk on $M_3^{\sigma}$ that approximates Brownian motion, described by the diffusion equation.
-As we scale up the size of the particle, the diffusion coefficient $\mathbb{D}$ associated with this equation diminishes, gradually approaching zero.
-We posit that the point at which $\mathbb{D}$ becomes practically negligible denotes a critical juncture, delineating the boundary between the macroscopic and microscopic realms in the framework.
+Assume the initial state of the particle lies in M_3^{σ} .
+By selectively sampling the steps of the random walk that take place on M_3^{σ} , we effectively simulate a random walk on M_3^{σ} that approximates Brownian motion, described by the diffusion equation.
+As we scale up the size of the particle, the diffusion coefficient \mathbb{D} associated with this equation diminishes, gradually approaching zero.
+We posit that the point at which \mathbb{D} becomes practically negligible denotes a critical juncture, delineating the boundary between the macroscopic and microscopic realms in the framework.
 Moreover, when the particle's size is sufficiently large, its surroundings, including nearby particles and electromagnetic radiation, inherently harbor information about its position.
 The continuous measurement of position makes conjecture (RM) applicable even without the need for a dedicated measurement device.
-When the particle's size makes the diffusion coefficient negligible for environmental measurement, perhaps limited to the cosmic microwave background, it exhibits classical behavior naturally rather than only under specific conditions, suh as in a bubble chamber.
+When the particle is large enough that its diffusion coefficient becomes negligible for environmental measurements, perhaps limited to interactions with the cosmic microwave background, it may exhibit classical behavior naturally, rather than only under specific conditions such as in a bubble chamber.